2341316/intelligent-document-analyzer/README.md

 # intelligent-document-analyzer
 PDF to Insights Engine – Project

-# Intelligent Document Analyzer (NLP + ML + RAG)
+# Intelligent Document Analyzer (NLP + ML + RAG) – Stable Version

 This project is an end-to-end system for analyzing corporate PDF documents and extracting meaningful insights using Natural Language Processing (NLP), Machine Learning (ML), and Retrieval-Augmented Generation (RAG).

-The system can process large annual reports, perform semantic search, classify document sections, and answer questions based on document content.
-This branch uses a higher-capability language model for better answer quality.
+This branch (`stable-flan`) is an optimized and deployment-ready version of the system.
+It uses a lightweight language model to ensure faster response times, lower memory usage, and stable API performance.

 ---

 ## Overview

-Corporate reports are long and complex, making manual analysis difficult.
-This system converts unstructured PDF documents into an interactive knowledge system.
+Corporate annual reports are large and complex documents.
+This system converts unstructured PDF data into a searchable and interactive format.

 It supports:

 * Document ingestion and processing
-* Semantic search based on meaning (not keywords)
+* Semantic search using embeddings
 * Document classification
 * Question answering using retrieved context

+This version is designed for **practical usage and deployment**.

 ---